Andrerj/Andrerj/README.md

-- 👋 Hi, I’m @Andrerj, 31 years old, I got my degree in Web Systems at Centro Universitário Senac where, too, I worked on iOS apps at
-- Apple Developer Academy(BEPiD).
+- 👋 Hi, I’m @Andrerj, 31 years old, I got my degree in Web Systems at Centro Universitário Senac where, too, I worked on iOS apps at Apple Developer Academy(BEPiD).
 Currently, I'm located at São Bernardo do Campo, São Paulo, Brazil.
 -
 - 👀 I’m interested mainly in mobile and web development and opportunities for a position as mobile developer.
 -
-- 🌱 I’m currently relearning iOS(Swift) by myself, enrolled in Fullstack and Android(Kotlin) bootcamps at DIO and using github as a place to store
-- studies, challenges and projects.
+- 🌱 I’m currently relearning iOS(Swift) by myself, enrolled in Fullstack and Android(Kotlin) bootcamps at DIO and using github as a place to store studies, challenges and projects.
 -
-- 📫 YOu can reach me through: andre_rodriguesj@hotmail.com
+- 📫 Yuu can reach me through: andre_rodriguesj@hotmail.com

 <!---
 Andrerj/Andrerj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.